Michal-Atlas/DawnStorm/dawnstorm.md

 At Dawn and Dusk, a circle is sealed and cannot be expanded, only recharged.
 When activated, the circle casts the spell, draining from the enclosed mana pool.
 If the creature that activates a circle is a magic user with a Character, the spell is cast with that character.
+You may also designate a sound that activates the circle automatically.

+**Scrolls** -
+Scrolls produce a one-time Spell effect, they don't require a `skill check` but still cost mana.
+Afterwards, the papyrus disintegrates.
+Creating one takes 10 minutes per Tier and requires you to succesfully cast the spell per the Magic Circle rules.

 ### Rituals

-Rituals are a more powerful type of magic, usually designed to please a powerful creature to do the casting for you.
+Rituals are a more powerful type of magic, often designed to please a powerful creature to do the casting for you.
 Rituals have strict rules, circumstances and sacrifices, their insriptions are usually so complex, they're unreadable.
 Players will probably not get to design their own, only find existing ones.

+**Ritual Spell** -
+If a player wants a very specific effect from a spell that isn't reproducible from the standard spell table, you may define a ritual spell they researched-designed to produce that effect.
+They still have a `Mana` cost and a `RD`.

 ### Analyzing Magic